DeryaOkulda2012/bikesharing/README.md

 ## Executive Summary:
 Based on findings from the data as illustrated below, top takeaways to create a successful bike program in De Moines are:

-- Advertising to target men as the main demographic
+- Advertise to target men as the main demographic
-- Positioned the bikes in the most populated areas
+- Position the bikes in the most populated areas
 - Offer incentives for use during high commute hours

 ### Tableau Story can be found in the following link: